Colorectal cancer: Incidence by age

 The incidence of colorectal cancer in younger populations has increased over the last decade.
-While advancements in the diagnostic procedure may have some impact, reduced likelihood of screening among these populations suggests detection bias is not a major contributor to this trend.
+While advancements in the diagnostic procedure may have some impact, the reduced likelihood of screening among these populations suggests detection bias is not a major contributor to this trend.
 It is more likely that cohort effects are contributing.

-The population experiencing the greatest rise in EOCC cases are men and women aged 20 to 29 years old, with incidence increasing by 7.9% per year between 2004 and 2016.
+The population experiencing the greatest rise in EOCC cases is men and women aged 20 to 29 years old, with incidence increasing by 7.9% per year between 2004 and 2016.
 Similarly, though less severe, men and women aged 30 to 39 experienced an increase in cases at a rate of 3.4% per year during that same period.
 Despite these increases, the mortality rate for colorectal cancer has remained the same.

 Risk factors

 Risk factors associated with EOCC are akin to those of all colorectal cancer cases.
 Observed cohort effects are likely the product of generational shifts in lifestyle and environmental factors.